pyrsia/pyrsia/pyrsia_cli/readme.md

 ## Installing

-Copy-paste above generated executable in some folder and put that in your `PATH`
+Copy-paste the above generated executable in some folder and add to folder to your `PATH`

 OR

-run install command which will install the CLI in `~/.cargo/bin`, make sure that is included in your `PATH`
+Run the install command which installs the CLI in `~/.cargo/bin`.
+Make sure `~/.cargo/bin` is included in your `PATH`

 ```sh
 cargo install --path .